 WHAT'S COVERED IN THIS GUIDE?

-1. Do the usual Temple Run.
+Do the Temple Run.

 Bangkok’s most popular tourist spots are its intricately designed and culturally significant Buddhist temples: Wat Arun, Wat Pho and the Temple of the Emerald Buddha (in the Grand Palace complex).
 Also called the Temple of Dawn, Wat Arun probably the most recognizable landmark in Bangkok.
 Wat Pho is home to the reclining Buddha.
 And the Grand Palace amazes with its ornate architecture.